ntclark/PostScript/Readme.md

 I have "rescued" systems over and over again, where every time, a rewrite from the ground up is the ONLY way to resuscitate it.
-And, more times than not, I've had to do that on my own time, or at least without the approval of the muckity-mucks - because - those people, who can't get out of their incessant "design" meetings, have no clue how their own system even works - or, for that matter, how software development itself actually works.
+And, more times than not, I've had to do that on my own time, or at least without the approval of the muckity-mucks - because - those people, who can't get out of their incessant "design" meetings, have no clue how their own systems even work - or, for that matter, how software development itself actually works.
 In their world, nothing can be done without some bullshit time estimate that **nobody** can accurately predict that backs some sort of "task" created with "feet to the fire" on that estimate.